wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 * *"action"* = the action to perform
 * *"values = {}"* = empty object

-For example, in our *“projects”* plugin, we open a customized prompt when the user chooses to rename a project.
+For example, let's try to open a customized prompt when the user chooses to rename a project.

 .. code-block:: javascript

-	this.rename = await this.studio.workspace.showPrompt('PROJECT_RENAME_PROJECT', 'PROJECT_NAME_PROMPT','', 'PROJECT_NEW_NAME');
+	showPrompt('PROJECT_RENAME_PROJECT', 'PROJECT_NAME_PROMPT','', 'PROJECT_NEW_NAME');

 .. image:: images/showPrompt.png
 	:align: center